snigdhagit/snigdha/content/home/research.md

  <div class="alert">
 <p> <font size="+1.5"><b><span style="color: #00008B">Distribution-free selective inference</span></b></font>: This line of research expands the scope of selective inference beyond normal data.
-My [<a href="https://projecteuclid.org/journals/annals-of-statistics/volume-51/issue-6/Carving-model-free-inference/10.1214/23-AOS2318.short">work</a>] provides a first-of-its-kind theoretical basis for <b><span style="color: #00008B">data carving</span></b>, a new class of inferential methods that, like data splitting, uses a subset of the data for selection but, unlike splitting, utilizes the full dataset for inference.
+My [<a href="https://projecteuclid.org/journals/annals-of-statistics/volume-51/issue-6/Carving-model-free-inference/10.1214/23-AOS2318.short">work</a>] provides a first-of-its-kind theoretical basis for <b><span style="color: #00008B">data carving</span></b>, a new class of inferential methods that, like data splitting, uses a subset of the data for selection but, unlike splitting, utilizes the full dataset for selective (or post-selection) inference.
 </p>

 The proof techniques developed have advanced selective inference in semi- and nonparametric settings where it was previously unavailable, including, for example, [<a href="https://arxiv.org/abs/2411.15908">causal effect moderation</a>] and [<a href="https://arxiv.org/abs/2404.03059">quantile regression</a>].